Springboard-Internship-2024/Tennis-Ball-Tracking-and-Region-Detection_oct_2024/README.md

-# Tennis Ball Detection using YOLOv5 and Streamlit
+# Tennis Player and Ball Detection using YOLOv5 and Streamlit

 This project demonstrates real-time tennis ball and player detection from video input using a custom-trained YOLOv5 model.
 The application is built with Streamlit for an interactive user interface.